How to communicate a price increase to your clients (without feeling awkward)

 If you've been thinking about raising your prices, you are most certainly not alone.
-The current economic climate globally has many businesses – including accounting firms – grappling with the rising cost of products and services, and considering increasing their rates.
+The current economic climate globally has many businesses – including accounting firms – grappling with the rising cost of products and services, and are increasing their rates.

 If you can relate to these statistics, then you understand the increasing importance of planning to raise your prices, rather than simply considering it.